frivoal/ruby_placement/ruby.md

     with ruby characters of 4 points.
     Also, ruby associated with large base characters, such as those in titles,
-    are sometimes smaller than 1/2.
+    are sometimes smaller than &#xbd;.
 </aside>

 Here are the fundamental assumptions underlying the simple placement rules.